davetobin/netconf-driver/README.md

 	with default-operation as one of ‘merge’, ‘replace’ or ‘none’.

--  Resource properties can pass the default-operation property value as ‘merge’ or ‘replace’ for Create and Update lifecycles.
+-  Resource properties can pass the default-operation property value as ‘merge’ or ‘replace’ for Create and Upgrade lifecycles.
 For Delete lifecycle 'none' is used by default.

 ## Configuration

--  Configuration details for the Create/Update/Delete lifecycle methods are passed through xml template files as part of the resource package as follows.
+-  Configuration details for the Create/Upgrade/Delete lifecycle methods are passed through xml template files as part of the resource package as follows.

 	  1. For Create lifecycle, create.xml
-	  2. For Update lifecycle, update.xml
+	  2. For Upgrade lifecycle, update.xml
 	  3. For Delete lifecycle, delete.xml

 -  For each lifecycle, configurations are generated in the driver by parsing the properties in the corresponding